Connecting to Google BigQuery

 Click Submit to create the data connector and begin discovery.

-- Under the Advanced options, there is a checkbox to Allow Large Results.
-Use this option to avoid data connector errors such as Response too large to return.
-But you also need to create a dataset for storing large results on the Google Cloud Platform.
-It is recommended to check the option to Expire new tables in one day when creating a dataset in the Google Cloud Platform.
+Use the option Allow Large Results to avoid data connector errors such as Response too large to return.
+To use this option, you have to create a dataset for storing large results on the Google Cloud Platform.